ibm-cloud-docs/hpc-ibm-spectrumlsf/before_deploying.md

 IBM Spectrum LSF also provides some optional or advanced features such as Observability, Monitoring, Cloud Logs, SCC integration, Hyperthreading, Existing Bastion Support, KMS and more.

-If you intend to enable and configure any of these features for your cluster, ensure to update the corresponding values accordingly.
+If you want to enable and configure any of these features for your cluster, ensure to update the corresponding values accordingly.
 Note that certain features may be enabled by default.

 Additionally, ensure that the necessary IAM permissions are in place when enabling these features.
-The required IAM permissions are mentioned in the above section [Verify access policies](/docs/hpc-ibm-spectrumlsf?topic=hpc-ibm-spectrumlsf-getting-started-tutorial#verify-access-policies)
+The required IAM permissions are mentioned in the above section [Verify access policies](/docs/hpc-ibm-spectrumlsf?topic=hpc-ibm-spectrumlsf-getting-started-tutorial#verify-access-policies).

 ## Select the method for accessing the cluster
 {: #select-method-for-accessing-cluster}